joonashkra/hotel-app/README.md

 # HotelApp

 This hotel reservation web application was developed as a teamwork project for a school course.
 The repository's commit history details each team member's contributions, including my specific work on the project.
 The project was [originally hosted on GitLab](https://gitlab.com/joonashkra/hotelapp) per the assignment instructions, which accounts for the GitLab CI files in its history.
 For clarity and consistency, I later imported the project to GitHub, where my other projects are also hosted.
+The application is [deployed on Render](https://devops-hotelapp.onrender.com/), but the free instance will spin down with inactivity, which can delay requests by 50 seconds or more.
+Log in with username: {role}, password: {role} to test its functionalitites.
+The accessible roles are presented in the Project Overview below.

 ## Project Overview